ccoverstreet/DISMAT-Utils/SRIM/README.md

 ## NEW GUI MODE!!!

-- The ccosrimutil now can be run in a GUI mode by not providing any command line arguments (`python ccosimutil_v5.py`)
+- The ccosrimutil now can be run in a GUI mode (PyQt6 + Matplotlib) by not providing any command line arguments (`python ccosrimutil_gui.py`)

 ## Using